 • MySQL Cluster software deployment.
 The simplest and easiest way to do this is to copy the complete MySQL Cluster distribution to the same location on every host in the cluster.
-(If you have installed MySQL Cluster Manager 1.1.6 on each host, the MySQL Cluster NDB 7.2.4 distribution is already included, in mcm_installation_dir/cluster.)
+(If you have installed MySQL Cluster Manager 1.2.4 on each host, the MySQL Cluster NDB 7.2.4 distribution is already included, in mcm\installation\dir/cluster.)
 If you do not use the same location on every host, be sure to note it for each host.
 Do not yet start any MySQL Cluster processes or edit any configuration files; when creating a new cluster, MySQL Cluster Manager takes care of these tasks automatically.

-On Windows hosts, you should not install as services any of the MySQL Cluster node process programs, including ndb_mgmd.exe, ndbd.exe, ndbmtd.exe, and mysqld.exe.
+On Windows hosts, you should not install as services any of the MySQL Cluster node process programs, including ndb\mgmd.exe, ndbd.exe, ndbmtd.exe, and mysqld.exe.
 MySQL Cluster Manager manages MySQL Cluster processes independently of the Windows Service Manager and does not interact with the Service Manager or any Windows services when doing so.

-You can actually perform this step at any time up to the point where the software package is registered (using add_package).
+You can actually perform this step at any time up to the point where the software package is registered (using add\package).
 However, we recommend that you have all required software-including the MySQL Cluster software-in place before executing any MySQL Cluster Manager client commands.

-- Management site definition.
+• Management site definition.
 Using the create site command in the MySQL Cluster Manager client, define a MySQL Cluster Manager management site-that is, the set of hosts to be managed.
 This command provides a name for the site, and must reference all hosts in the cluster.
-Section 3.2.1, "The create site Command", provides syntax and other information about this command.
-To verify that the site was created correctly, use the MySQL Cluster Manager client commands list sites and list hosts (see Section 3.2.3, "The list sites Command", and Section 3.2.5, "The list hosts Command", for more information). - MySQL Cluster software package registration.
+Section 4.2.3, "The create site Command", provides syntax and other information about this command.
+To verify that the site was created correctly, use the MySQL Cluster Manager client commands list sites and list hosts.

+- MySQL Cluster software package registration.
 In this step, you provide the location of the MySQL Cluster software on all hosts in the cluster using one or more add package commands.
-(See Section 3.3.1, "The add package Command", for more information about this command.)
-To verify that the package was created correctly, use the list packages and list processes commands (see Section 3.3.3, "The list packages Command", and Section 3.8.5, "The list processes Command"). - Cluster definition.
+To verify that the package was created correctly, use the list packages and list processes commands. - Cluster definition.
 Execute a create cluster command to define the set of MySQL Cluster nodes (processes) and hosts on which each cluster process runs, making up a the MySQL Cluster.
 This command also uses the name of the package registered in the previous step so that MySQL Cluster Manager knows the location of the binary running each cluster process.
-For more about this command, see Section 3.4.1, "The create cluster Command".
-You can use the list clusters and list processes commands to determine whether the cluster has been defined as desired (see Section 3.4.7, "The list clusters Command", and Section 3.8.5, "The list processes Command", respectively, for more information about these MySQL Cluster Manager client commands).
+You can use the list clusters and list processes commands to determine whether the cluster has been defined as desired.